 WWTP operators should be informed and educated on how to address this issue regulators should prohibit the use of microplastics in personal care products and consumer decision should be based on common sense practices.
 Studies dealing with monitoring, good practices, educating and informing operators and manager will be welcomed to present.
 WWTPs is a totally preventable route for microplastics to the sea and should be eliminated.
 The specific intent of the session is to bring WWTP operators to a marine debris conference that will allow them to understand the marine debris problem, allow them to understand what is microplastic and its chemistry, find ways to monitor microplastics and motivate them to eliminate this point source of microplastic to the sea.
 Marine debris community will learn about this preventable source and be motivated to stop this input to the sea since it is preventable.

-Session Chairs: Thomas G Sprehe, KCI Technologies, Inc; John Kellett, Clearwater Mills
+Session Chairs: Thomas G Sprehe, KCI Technologies, Inc; John Kellett, Clearwater Mills, LLC

 Given the relatively short timeframe during which humans have polluted the Earth with durable plastic, say +/1- 60 years, the accelerating loading rates worldwide should sound loud bells of alarm.
 As we become aware of the mounting evidence that bioaccumulation of microplastics often tainted with toxic waste, is already widespread in our oceanic food chain, the implications for a growing population dependent on a vibrant ocean ecosystem are horrendous.
-Solid waste professionals have just woken up to the fact that a gap in sanitation practices cine the beginning of the plastic economy has in a short time had a significant negative global effect.
+Solid waste professionals have just woken up to the fact that a gap in sanitation practices since the beginning of the plastic economy has in a short time had a significant negative global effect.
 Complex as the issue of marine debris waste management may be, by using the standard engineering problem solving approach the problem must be systematically addressed evaluating risk, urgency, applicable metrics, efficient design with life cycle optimization, contract delivery and financing models, and long-term performance management.
-Stakeholder engagement and support increases dramatically when the right engineering solutions are successfully presented as evidenced by over 35 million hits on Mr Trash Wheels Latest Youtube video within the first five months in 2017.
+Stakeholder engagement and support increases dramatically when the right engineering solutions are successfully presented.

-Tom Sprehe and John Kelleit have evaluated dozens of locations worldwide for implementation of river borne trash interception controls, in particular the patented Waterwheel-powered Trash Interceptor Mr Trash Wheel first developed in Baltimore, MD by Kelleit.
-By deploying this and similar technology, the opportunity for immediate and effective triage of the sources of discharge to the oceans is huge, may be relatively inexpensive, provide meaningful employment, use primary sustainable energy.
+Tom Sprehe and John Kellett have evaluated dozens of locations worldwide for implementation of river borne trash interception controls, in particular the patented Waterwheel-powered Trash Interceptor (Trash Wheel) first developed in Baltimore, MD by Kelleit.
+By deploying this and similar technology, the opportunity for immediate and effective triage of the sources of discharge to the oceans is huge, may be relatively inexpensive, provide meaningful employment, using sustainable energy.
 Other similar technologies exist at smaller scales.
 In all cases the relatively simple equipment may be easily removed and re-purposed as upland sources are eventually better managed or other developments may require it.